skhalifa05/RayLib-Pong/README.md

 Ball | Handles movement, bouncing, and resets.
 Paddle | Controls user input and movement.
 LivesManager | Tracks player lives and updates the UI.
+PowerUpManager | Spawns, tracks, and executes power-ups.
+PowerUp | Base class for all power-ups, defining common behavior.
+LargerPaddle | Inherits from PowerUp, increases paddle size when activated.
+ExtraLife | Inherits from PowerUp, grants an additional life.

 ## 📂 Project Structure